-At Bodnant Craft Centre (bodnantcraftcentre.co.uk) we have assembled over thirty different arts and crafts.
-The result is a whole range of skills and creativity on display: from needle felt to landscapes; from photography to furniture, wood turning, silver jewellery, kiln-fired glass, slate and ceramics plus many more are represented in our converted potting sheds.
+At Bodnant Craft Centre (bodnantcraftcentre.co.uk) we have assembled over fifty different arts and crafts products.
+The result is a whole range of skills and creativity on display: from needle felt to landscapes; from photography to furniture, wood turning, silver jewellery, kiln-fired glass, ceramics plus many more represented in our converted potting sheds.

-Bodnant Craft Centre is open year round, 7-days-a-week.
+Bodnant Craft Centre is open year round, 7 days a week 10am to 5.30pm.
 There is ample free parking and entry is free at all times.
 We can be contacted on 01492 651000.

 At Craftwerk, artist and textile specialist Heather O’Leary makes quirky items with an emphasis on simplicity.
 Her range of cards, banners, bags and fabric – bound notebooks are inspired by the natural forms she sees around her.
 Craftwerk is based in Trefriw in the Conwy Valley, a village that retains strong ties to the Welsh woollen industry.
 Craftwer’s products are made with 100% Welsh wool and recently, Heather has been working with natural plant dyes.